Pauan/fable-getting-started/README.md

   [`devDependencies`](https://yarnpkg.com/en/docs/package-json#toc-devdependencies)

-Usually the first option is better, but the second option gives you more precise control.
+Usually the first option is better, but the second option gives you more precise control over the version of the package.

 ----

-If a JavaScript library isn't on [npm](https://www.npmjs.com/), you can instead use a Git URL:
+If a Fable library isn't on [npm](https://www.npmjs.com/), you can instead use a Git URL:

 ```